-On August 25, 2020, the Company executed an agreement with MacDonald Mines Exploration Ltd. (TSXV:BMK) ("MacDonald") to acquire all of MacDonald's interest in the Holdsworth gold property (the "Property"), located 25 kilometres northeast of Wawa, Ontario in Corbiere and Esquega Townships.
+On August 25, 2020, the Company executed an agreement with MacDonald Mines Exploration Ltd. (TSXV:BMK) ("MacDonald") whereby it acquired all of MacDonald's interest in the Holdsworth gold property, located 25 kilometres northeast of Wawa, Ontario in Corbiere and Esquega Townships.